Key Takeaways

 - New owner becomes responsible for returning deposits at lease end

 Keep detailed records of security deposit transfers.
 If a tenant claims their deposit wasn't transferred, you want proof.
-Include deposit transfer in your closing documents.
+Include the deposit transfer in your closing documents.

 Selling Vacant Rental Properties